I’m Max Rashbrooke, and I write about economic inequality and democratic renewal. I’m also a journalist, public speaker and reviewer.

 My most recent publication is Government for the Public Good: The Surprising Science of Large-Scale Collective Action, published by Bridget Williams Books (BWB) in September 2018.
 Details about it can be found here.

-I have edited a major work, Inequality: A New Zealand Crisis, published by Bridget Williams Books (BWB) in 2013 and shortly to be republished in updated form in late 2018.
+I have edited a major work, Inequality: A New Zealand Crisis, published by Bridget Williams Books (BWB) in 2013 and republished in updated form in late 2018.
 I have also written The Inequality Debate: an Introduction (2014) and Wealth and New Zealand (2015).
 The three books have generated widespread media coverage and helped foster a rapidly growing conversation about income inequality.
-I also maintain a resource site about inequality in New Zealand and write on the issue at The Good Society.
-Elsewhere I helped develop the highly popular Inequality Calculator, which allows individuals to see exactly where they stand on the income ladder relative to other New Zealanders.
+I also maintain a resource site about inequality in New Zealand.
+I helped develop the highly popular Inequality Calculator, which allows individuals to see exactly where they stand on the income ladder relative to other New Zealanders.
 I was also the recipient of a 2015 Winston Churchill Fellowship to examine the UK debates around poverty and inequality.
 More details of my work on inequality can be found here.